HadesLabs/allpl0t/README.md

 Unlike n0pl0t, I have no plans to maintain this.
 What you've got here is all I'm giving you.

+All releases will be available for download via AnonFiles.
+Due to the lack of s_x in these releases, they'll also be available to stream on YouTube.

 ## Releases
 tba